Human Fertilisation and Embryology Act 1990: Amendments

 In addition, the Human Reproductive Cloning Act 2001 was passed.
 This essential made human reproductive cloning illegal by outlawing the implantation of research embryos.

-As of 2004 the Disclosure of Donor Information Regulations were formed.
-Any sperm or egg donors registered after April 1, 2005, were required to pass on name and last address given to the offspring.
+As of 2004 the Human Fertilisation and Embryology Authority (Disclosure of Donor Information) Regulations 2004 (SI 2004/1511) were formed.
+Any sperm or egg donors registered after 1 April 2005, were required to pass on name and last address given to the offspring.
 During this time Parliament began reviewing the Human Fertilisation and Embryology Act 1990.

 Licensing of all establishments handling gametes for treatment was required as of 2007 in the Quality and Safety Regulations.

 In 2006 a white paper was published regarding a revised legislation for fertility.
-This led to the Human Fertilisation and Embryology Act 2008, HFE, being passed.
-This was a major review of fertility legislation, updating and amending the act of 1990.
-In 2009 the HFE act was passed.
-This is the current law in the UK.
+This was a major review of fertility legislation, updating and amending the Human Fertilisation and Embryology Act 1990.
+This led to the Human Fertilisation and Embryology Act 2008 being passed.This is the current law in the UK.